-The Moisture Gauge Protection Reference Guide serves to describe the Moisture Gauge program at The University of Arizona (UA) and to provide information regarding the safe use of moisture gauges and the radioactive sealed sources used in the gauges.
+The Sealed Source Protection Reference Guide serves to describe the Sealed Sources program at The University of Arizona (UA) and to provide information regarding the safe use of radioactive sealed sources.
 The responsibilities of the UA Research Laboratory & Safety Services (RLSS), Approval Holders, Approval Safety Coordinators and Radiation Workers are also described.